Almond Flour Cupcakes

 - 3 cups blanched super fine almond flour

 - ½ teaspoon baking soda

 - ¼ cup melted coconut oil*

 - 2 teaspoons vanilla extract

 - 1 teaspoon lemon zest

-- In a medium bowl, whisk together the melted coconut oil, honey, eggs, vanilla extract, almond extract and lemon zest until combined.
+- In a large bowl, whisk together the almond flour, baking soda and salt.
+In a medium bowl, whisk together the melted coconut oil, honey, eggs, vanilla extract, almond extract and lemon zest until well combined.
 Add the wet ingredients to the bowl with the dry ingredients and mix until combined.